 Today you can visit what remains of the village by hiking the trail that begins at the park Fire Exit Road [see map (58.8 KB)].
 Generally what you will see are the house foundations of the village of La Manche.
 A beautiful newly constructed bridge spans the bay connecting north and south sections of the East Coast Trail.

 La Manche Provincial Park contains 83 camping sites.
 Each campsite has a picnic table, fireplace, garbage can and space for your vehicle.
 Drinking water taps and pit toilets are conveniently located throughout the park.
-Firewood is available at the check point for $5.00 per bundle. [see map (58.8 KB)]
+Firewood is available at the check point. [see map (58.8 KB)]

 The picnic or day-use area is located near the beach.
 Each individual site contains a picnic table and garbage can.
 Drinking water and pit toilets are situated nearby.